verklegarden/schnorr-on-evm/ERC.md

 ## Security Considerations

 Note that this Schnorr scheme uses `R`'s Ethereum address instead of the public key itself, thereby decreasing the security of brute-forcing the signature from 256 bits (trying random secp256k1 points) to 160 bits (trying random Ethereum addresses).
-However, the difficulty of cracking a secp256k1 public key using the baby-step giant-step algorithm is `O(√Q)`.
-Note that `√Q ~= 3.4e38 < 128 bit`[^3].
+However, the difficulty of cracking a secp256k1 public key using the baby-step giant-step algorithm is `O(√Q)`[^3].
+Note that `√Q ~= 3.4e38 < 128 bit`.
 Therefore, this scheme does not weaken the overall security.

 ## Rationale